-Once called Burma, the country is situated in Southeast Asia with large neighbors like India and Thailand.
-But while the lifestyle is simplistic, the ornate Buddhist pagodas are the opposite.
-Myanmar is known as a Buddhist country with 90% of the population practicing Theravada Buddhism and many tourists are eager to catch a glimpse of the famous Shwedagon Paya or view some of the 4000 sacred stupas.
-But amongst the golden temples, there is also a lush landscape and pristine beaches to invite you in for an adventure.
+Myanmar is known as a Buddhist country with 90% of the population practicing Theravada Buddhism, and many tourists are eager to catch a glimpse of the famous Shwedagon Paya or view some of the 4000 sacred stupas.
+There is also a lush landscape and pristine beaches amongst the golden temples to invite you in for an adventure.

 ကြိုဆိုပါတယ် – Welcome to Myanmar

 Myanmar is a unique country because it has an old capital and a new capital city.
 In 2005, the newly constructed city of Naypyitaw became the official capital city.
 The city is like a ghost town with just under 1 million people living within the city limits, which are almost 5 times the size of London, England.

 Naypyitaw was built for the future with 20 lane wide roads that have hardly any drivers.
 Where Naypyitaw has failed to become the central hub, the old capital of Yangon remains the most popular with locals and tourists.